xavierloeraflores/Data-Analytics-Journey/careers-and-career-goals.md

 ### Career 1: Business Intelligence Analyst

 Business intelligence analysts are responsible for using data to help businesses make daily decisions.
 They gather key business datasets such as revenue, sales, or market trends to visualize data for key stakeholders within the company.
-They support the data analytics life cycle by providing insights and recommendations to improve business processes especially in the Business Understanding and Reporting & Visualization phases.
+They support the data analytics life cycle by providing insights and recommendations to improve business processes, especially in the Business Understanding, and Reporting & Visualization phases.

 ### Career 2: Data Engineer